 Benchmarking & LEED performance

-Having the ability to receive and normalise meter data from multiple project sites in the same geography and of similar size, BEE was able to create a benchmark – a benchmark specific to the fashion retailer’s business – for energy use across all of its stores.
+Having the ability to receive and normalise meter data from multiple project sites in the same geography and of similar size, BEE was able to create a benchmark – a benchmark specific to the fashion retailer’s business – for energy use across all of its retail stores.
 Furthermore, with the data received, BEE was able to determine whether the LEED projects were actually performing better than the non-LEED projects.